tdwg/bdq/tg2/_build_review/templates/standard_landing/standard_landing-header.md

         <strong>Start with:</strong><br>
 		:green_book:
         <strong><a href="./docs/terms/bdqtest/index.md">BDQ Tests Quick Reference Guide</a></strong><br>
-        Concise descriptions of BDQ tests and assertions.
-First stop after the landing page for understanding test names and outcomes.</a><br>
+        Concise descriptions of BDQ Tests and assertions.
+First stop after the landing page for understanding Test names and outcomes.</a><br>
 		See also: <a href="./docs/guide/users/index.md#31-test-types-non-normative">Test Types</a> and <a href="./docs/guide/users/index.md#32-test-inputs-and-outputs-non-normative">Test Inputs and Outputs</a> in the Users Guide.
       </td>
       <td valign="top">
         <strong>Start with:</strong><br>
 		:green_book:
         <strong><a href="./docs/terms/bdqtest/index.md">BDQ Tests Quick Reference Guide</a></strong><br>
-        Overview of test purposes and outcomes; index into detailed definitions.<br>
+        Overview of Test purposes and outcomes; index into detailed definitions.<br>
 		See also: <a href="./docs/guide/bdqtest/index.md#21-what-is-meant-by-test-non-normative">What is meant by "Test"</a> and <a href="./docs/guide/bdqtest/index.md#3-test-types-non-normative">Test Types</a> in BDQ Tests, Concepts, and Use.</a>
       </td>
       <td valign="top">
         <strong>Start with:</strong><br>
 		:orange_book:
         <strong><a href="./docs/tutorial/index.md">Tutorial: From Use Case to Test</a></strong><br>
-        Recommended starting point for designing a new BDQ test.<br>
+        Recommended starting point for designing a new BDQ Test.<br>
 		See also: <a href="./docs/guide/users/index.md#31-test-types-non-normative">Test Types</a> and <a href="./docs/guide/users/index.md#32-test-inputs-and-outputs-non-normative">Test Inputs and Outputs</a> in the Users Guide.
       </td>
     </tr>